 Understanding the relationship between flow rate and pressure is crucial for sizing air supply systems and predicting cylinder speed.

-Air flow and pressure in pneumatic systems are inversely related—as pressure increases, flow typically decreases.
+Air flow and pressure in pneumatic systems are inversely related—as pressure increases, flow typically decreases3.
 This relationship follows gas laws and is affected by restrictions, temperature, and system volume.
 Proper cylinder operation requires balancing these factors to achieve desired speed and force.

 Flow-Pressure Conversion Table